Six of the Best Parks in Sydney

-A part of the Olympic precinct, Blaxland Riverside Park is touted as the biggest and best playground in Sydney.
-Different play areas allow for close supervision while you explore each individual element.
+Different play areas in Blaxland Riverside Park allow for close supervision while you explore each individual element.
 There is a great water play area (bring old swimmers as the kids love to slide down the sloppy sides resulting in many worn bottoms), climbing frame, swings, tunnels, rope swing, flying fox and more.
 A café is available in peak periods and you can access other parts of the Olympic precinct via ferry.

-Hidden down a quiet suburban street this is a picturesque spot on Kogarah Bay called Carss Bush Park.
-There are swimming areas, an enclosed sandy beach, a fantastic café (and less fancy kiosk), lots of walking paths and a variety of playgrounds to make a day here fun for all the family.
+Hidden down a quiet suburban street there is a picturesque spot on Kogarah Bay called Carss Bush Park.
+There are swimming areas, an enclosed sandy beach, a fantastic café (and less fancy kiosk), lots of walking paths, park areas and a variety of playgrounds to make a day here fun for all the family.

 Have you signed up to our newsletter?
 Join ellaslist to get the best family and kid-friendly events, venues, classes and things to do NEAR YOU!